leenachennuru/leena_c_vankadara/content/project/stat_comp_limits_kernels/index.md

 #### Preprints:

-Vankadara, Leena Chennuru, and Debarghya Ghoshdastidar.
+C Vankadara, Leena, and Debarghya Ghoshdastidar.
 "On the optimality of kernels for high-dimensional clustering." arXiv preprint arXiv:1912.00458 (2019).

 #### Some References:
 1. Belkin, Mikhail, Siyuan Ma, and Soumik Mandal.
 "To Understand Deep Learning We Need to Understand Kernel Learning."
 International Conference on Machine Learning.
 2018.